gruvilab/gruvi_site/README.md

 There is two repos for the gruvi site.
 The currently **active** one is **gruvilab.github.io** (which is gruvi.ca).
 The old one is gruvi_site (which is gruvi.cs.sfu.ca).
 When we run the script to sync the update to the active website, the script also push the update to the old site to keep the content the same.
 The textural data is stored in _data folder and images in images folder.

 To build the website locally for faster iteration (github auto CI's speed is slow due to heavy upload), you can use jekyll-docker.
-After you pulled the jekyll docker image, you can just run `bash docker_build.sh` to build the website and view the built site in `_site` folder.
+After you pulled the jekyll docker image, you can just run `bash docker_build.sh` in the `scripts` folder to build the website and view the built site in `_site` folder.
 More information about jekyll-docker can be found [here](https://github.com/envygeeks/jekyll-docker/blob/master/README.md)

 ## Update
 As of 2023-06-12, we adopt notion databases to store our new publication data.
 Notion databases is much easier to manage and very friendly for multi-user editing.